dtaht/blog-cerowrt/content/post/selective_unprotect.md

 really tempted to do this experiment just because I don't know of any good way to simulate what would happen!

-## Third option: Protect/Retry less when overloaded
+## Simplest option: Protect/Retry less when overloaded

 Another option is to just stop with the retransmit attempts (almost) entirely when your stack is backlogged.
 Quantum physics will do the rest